About the Reliable Public Power Provider (RP3) Program

 - May 1 – Sept 30: Utilities complete application (submit by Sept 30)

-- November: If needed, utilities follow up with additional details requested by the Panel's Requests for Information
+- November: If requested, utilities follow up with additional details to the panel's Requests for Information

 - January: Utilities notified of score results

-- April/May: Designation status is officially active, and lasts for 3 years.
+- April/May: Designation status is officially active and lasts for three years.
 Utilities recognized at Engineering & Operations Technical Conference

 - Next three years: Utilities promote recognition in communities and to all stakeholders

-- Year two: Utilities reapply for designation, one year prior to expiry to ensure no gaps in designated
+- Year two: Utilities reapply for designation, one year prior to expiry to ensure no gaps in designation